What Can I do With a Degree in Film?

 - DisOrient 2008: Asian American Film Festival of Oregon — DisOrient 2007: Asian American Film Festival of Oregon

-Theater Department: Film Major - Portland State University
+School of Theater + Film: Film Major - Portland State University